derui/ac-typescript/README.md

 because ac-typescript is already included them.
 Therefore, we recommend to install TypeScript.el that is major mode to edit Typescript.

+Note: ac-typescript can run on Windows, but performance on Windows is less than on Linux.(Sorry, We do not test for MacOSX) So you will happy to use this on Windows rather than VisualStudio with TypeScript Plugin...

 Setup and Usage
 ===============